First Year Student Application Process

 Boston, MA 02215

-We want to get to know you as an individual, and the best way to do this is for us to sit down and have a conversation.
-We therefore encourage you to schedule a time to meet with us.
-Appointments can be arranged Monday through Friday from 10:00 a.m. to 3:30 p.m; these can also be conducted via Skype or phone if you cannot come to Boston.
-Please contact us at 617-879-2206 or fill out our online registration form.
+We want to get to know you as an individual, and the best way to do this is for us to sit down and have a conversation with an admissions counselor.
+Appointments can be arranged Monday through Friday from 10:00 a.m. to 3:30 p.m.; these can also be conducted via Skype or phone if you cannot come to Boston.
+Please contact us at 617-879-2206 or register online.

 Wheelock College does not discriminate on the basis of race, color, national or ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic or other school-administered programs.